Statistical model for collisions and recollisions of inertial particles in mixing flows: Recording collisions and recollisions

 \section{Recording collisions and recollisions}

-\seclab{model} We have simulated a number of particles moving independently according to \eqnref{eqm_Stokes} in a two-dimensional incompressible Gaussian random velocity field $\ve u$.
-A collision is recorded when the separation between two particles becomes less than the collision radius, $2a$.
-To calculate the collision rate ${\cal R}$ we remove one of the colliding particles from the system after the collision to avoid recollisions~\cite{And07,Gus08,Vos11}.
-We expect this to be a valid approach for systems with high collision- and coalescence efficiency.
-In the ghost-particle approximation the particles are allowed to re-collide as explained in the introduction.
-We denote the corresponding collision rate by $\widetilde {\cal R}$.
+We have performed a number of simulations of $N$ particles moving independently according to \eqnref{eqm_Stokes} in a two-dimensional incompressible Gaussian random velocity field $\ve u$.
+A collision occurs when the separation between two particles becomes less than the collision radius, $2a$.
+To calculate the collision rate $\R$ we remove one of the colliding particles from the system after the collision to avoid recollisions~\cite{And07,Gus08,Vos11}.
+We expect this to be a valid approach for dilute systems with high collision- and coalescence efficiency.
+In the ghost-particle approximation the particles are allowed to recollide as explained in the introduction.
+We denote the corresponding collision rate by $\Rt$.
 In this case particles may continue to collide frequently after their first collision.
-In numerical simulations we calculate the steady-state collision rate by counting the total number of collisions during a time interval (neglecting initial transients) and divide this number with the length of the time interval. \Eqnref{Rt0} is the collision rate for one particle in the ghost-particle approximation, the pairwise collision rate is given by multiplying \eqnref{Rt0} by $(n_0-1)/2$.
-In all simulations, the number of collisions is small.
+In numerical simulations we calculate the steady-state collision rate by counting the total number of collisions during a time interval (neglecting initial transients) and divide this number by the length of the time interval. \Eqnref{Rt0} is the collision rate per particle in the ghost-particle approximation, the pairwise collision rate per particle pair is given by multiplying \eqnref{Rt0} by $(n_0-1)/2$ where $n_0$ is the number density of the particles.
+When a particle is removed upon collision we adjust the collision rate to compensate for the decrease in the number of particles.

-\Figref{advective}{\bf a} shows a comparison of the collision rate and its ghost-particle approximation against $\st$ for two different values of $\ku$, data taken from \cite{Gus11c}.
-The ghost-particle approximation $\Rt$ agrees with the Saffman-Turner estimate, but deviates from the collision rate $\R$ for small values of $\st$.
-This fact ($\R\ne\Rt$ at $\st=0$) is clearly visible in \Figref{advective}{\bf a}.
-For large enough values of $\st$ the two estimates agree.
+Figs.~\figref{advective}{\bf a} and {\bf b} compare the collision rate with its ghost-particle approximation as a function of $\st$ for two different values of $\ku$.
+The data is taken from Ref.~\cite{Gus11c}.
+We see that the ghost-particle approximation agrees with the Saffman-Turner estimate [\Eqnref{R_ST}], but deviates from the collision rate $\R$ for small values of $\st$.
+This fact ($\R\ne\Rt$ at $\st=0$) is clearly visible in \Figref{advective}{\bf a} and {\bf b}.
+For large enough values of $\st$ the two estimates approximately agree.
 Similar behaviour is observed in kinematic simulations of particles suspended in turbulent flows~\cite{Vos11}.
-In~\cite{And07,Gus08} the collision rate was evaluated for small values of $\ku$ in the limit $\st\to 0$ (see also \cite{Bru98,Pec12}).
-It was found to scale as $\ku^2$, while the Saffman-Turner rate scales as $\ku$ (see \Figref{advective}{\bf b}).
-For larger values of $\ku$ the Saffman-Turner estimate is an upper bound on the collision rate.
-In the following we consider the ghost-particle approximation for the collision rate.